Iran hardliners round on Rouhani but supreme leader backs more nuclear talks

 BROKEN OPTIMISM

-Chants of "Death to America", a slogan Rouhani's sympathisers avoid using, punctuated a meeting of lawmakers on Tuesday.
+Chants of "Death to America", a slogan Rouhani's sympathizers avoid using, punctuated a meeting of lawmakers on Tuesday.

 "It's already a year since Mr Rouhani tried his magic key to turn around America's wolfish nature.
 Instead of turning, the key of trust and optimism broke in the lock," said Hamid Rasaei, a member of parliament and close ally of hardline ex-president Mahmoud Ahmadinejad.